perladvent/perldotcom/content/article/_pub_2005_01_06_bricolage_configuration.md

 default.
 To enable it, download and install htmlArea 3.0 (in beta release as of this writing) in the *comp/media/htmlarea* directory under your Bricolage root.
 Then configure it via these directives and restart Bricolage.
-You will then be able to specify a âWYSIWYGâ field type in document element definitions, and content editors can take advantage of htmlArea's WYSIWYG features when editing content in those fields.
+You will then be able to specify a “WYSIWYG” field type in document element definitions, and content editors can take advantage of htmlArea's WYSIWYG features when editing content in those fields.